SanderVocke/qoverage/README.md

 ## Status

 The current state is pre-alpha.
+Some details:

+* The basic workflow for instrumenting, collecting and reporting is set up (see [run_example.py](test/run_example.py) for an example usage sequence).
+* The majority of Javascript syntax is implemented and tested (see the examples in [test/examples](test/examples))
+* There are known issues (see below).

 The basic workflow for coverage collection has been set up, but the instrumentation part is missing lots of Javascript statement types, hence the generated coverage will often be incorrect.
 This will be solved in the near future.
 First release is planned when the existing testcases are fully automated and passing.

 ## Qt requirements